fertkir/vocabulary-to-google-sheet/README.md

 * Might be supported by other Chromium-based browsers, but I've tested it only with Kiwi and Yandex.

 #### For iPhone
 Unfortunately, iPhone doesn't support browser extensions.
-[Vocabulary 90 add-on](https://gsuite.google.com/marketplace/app/vocabulary_90/637385062408) supports adding sentences through a Google Form ([see screenshots here](https://gsuite.google.com/marketplace/app/vocabulary_90/637385062408)).
+But [Vocabulary 90 add-on](https://gsuite.google.com/marketplace/app/vocabulary_90/637385062408) supports adding sentences through a Google Form ([see screenshots here](https://gsuite.google.com/marketplace/app/vocabulary_90/637385062408)).
 Currently, it's the most convenient way of adding sentences for iPhones.

 # [How to install](https://github.com/fertkir/vocabulary-to-google-sheet/wiki/How-to-install)
 How to install the extension and how to setup a target Google Sheet for it, please read [here](https://github.com/fertkir/vocabulary-to-google-sheet/wiki/How-to-install).